areenabudayeh/kaleidoscope/README.md

 This structure presents an interesting challenge of *how does the order of episodes affect the perceived genre?*

-**Our Project**
-By leveraging machine learning, the project explores:
+By leveraging *Machine Learning*, the project explores:
 - **Classification**: Identifying the dominant genre (action, drama, thriller) for a sequence.
 - **Regression**: Predicting percentage contributions of each genre for a sequence.